Also known as: Toyota Netz Racing, SIMPLE 1500 series Vol.38 The Real Racing: Toyota

 The tracks featured in this version are:

 - OVL-SPEEDWAY (Twin Ring Motegi Super Speedway, unlockable track in Advan Racing)

 The race menu options was changed from Advan Racing (visible in the debug screen text images above), the loading text was changed to Netz logo, all trackside billboards were changed to Toyota-related things, and the Information menu was changed from information about Advan's products and results of Advan-sponsored racing teams within all of Japanese motorsport to showcasing advertisements for Aristo, Chaser, Altezza, and then-new Vitz; of those cars, only Vitz was not a playable car.
-Considering that the Aristo, Altezza and Trueno BZ-R were modelled from ground up for this game (less so with Trueno, which might be a fascia swap from the Levin), why they chose not to include the Vitz is unknown, likely because the Vitz was a slower car compared to other Toyota cars that were in Advan Racing.
+Considering that the Aristo, Altezza and Trueno BZ-R were modelled from the ground up for this game (less so with Trueno, which might be a fascia swap from the Levin), why they chose not to include the Vitz is unknown, likely because the Vitz was a slower car compared to other Toyota cars that were in Advan Racing.

 The Real Racing: Toyota